-I am an Associate Professor in Speech, Language, and Hearing Sciences and Psychology (by courtesy) at Purdue University, where I direct the Purdue Language Learning and Meaning Acquisition (LLAMA) laboratory.
+I am an Associate Professor in Speech, Language, and Hearing Sciences at Purdue University, and Psychological Sciences (Cognitive Area, by courtesy) where I direct the Purdue Language Learning and Meaning Acquisition (LLaMA) laboratory.

-- If you are interested in taking part in language development research with your child at Purdue, please click here to sign up for our participant registry.
+If you are interested in taking part in language development research with your child at Purdue, please click here to sign up for our participant registry.
 If you currently have a child between 12-18 months in Greater Lafayette or Indianapolis, feel free to contact my lab specifically at firstname.lastname@example.org

-My research focuses on the cognitive, linguistic and experience factors that support language learning.
-Links to publications and CV found above.
+My research focuses on the cognitive, linguistic and experiential factors that support language learning.
+Links to publications above.
 Some recent research questions have included:

-- How does semantic structure in toddlers' vocabulary influence language processing and word learning?
+How does semantic structure in early vocabulary influence language processing and word learning?